-Study of the processes involved in adjustment of individuals to their personal and social environments.
+Study of the processes involved in the adjustment of individuals to their personal and social environments.
 A competency based course which aims to teach the student.

-(1-0) Credit: 1 PSYC 2317 STATISTICAL METHODS IN PSYCHOLOGY
+PSYC 2317 STATISTICAL METHODS IN PSYCHOLOGY

-Prerequisite: READ 0302 (R2); ENGL 0302 (W3); Math 0303 (M2) and PSYC 2301.
+Prerequisite: READ 0302 (R2); ENGL 0302 (W3); MATH 0303 (M2) and